 Vulnerable adult – Someone over the age of 18, who is ‘vulnerable’ as a result of a learning or physical disability, medical condition, mental health need or in a situation of domestic violence.

-Your Organisation paid staff and volunteers – This includes Trustees, paid staff, volunteers and staff of partner organisations.
+Small But Mighty paid staff and volunteers – This includes Trustees, paid staff, volunteers and staff of partner organisations.

 Legislation to protect children and young people